a-vanessap/pediatricians_project/README.md

 Next, I normalized the pediatrician count in each town to the median child population, allowing for consistent comparison across municipalities.
 To analyze broader trends, I grouped towns into regions based on the Puerto Rico Department of Health’s administrative boundaries and calculated the total number of pediatricians and children in each region.

 Lastly, I used geopandas to create a GeoJSON file representing the regional boundaries.
 This analysis focused on general pediatricians and didn't include pediatric subspecialists.

+This project was part of my course work for the Lede Program at Columbia University's Journalism School.